OSharpe001/dev_squared_app/frontend/README.md

 ---

-## Issues I couldn't resolve:
+## Issues I couldn't (yet) resolve:

-- Staying on the Current Blog page after  updating a blog.
+- Staying on the Current Blog page after updating a blog with no rerender.

-- Having the screen re-render to show the updated list of comments after deleting one.
+- Making the screen re-render to show the updated list of comments after adding, editing or deleting one.

 - There is a large amount of rapid re-renders when logging-out.

-- After deleting a comment, the screen does not refresh.
-Making it look like the comment wasn't deleted (but it was).
+- After editing/deleting a comment/blog, the screen does not refresh.
+Making it look like the comment/blog wasn't edited/deleted (but it was).

 -The "Back to Blogs" button doesn't work.
 There are a lot of re-renders and client ends up back on the "Current Blog" page they were trying to leave.

+- After pressing the like button, the screen doesn't rerender to reflect the change.
+This allows a user to add multiple likes on the same blog or comment.

 ---